CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 closures, and computation occurs when a closure is applied to another value.
 </div>

+Writing an evaluator means we will be interpreting the untyped lambda calculus.
+If you're into compilers this should be familiar territory.
+We will be starting with the code we are evaluating in the untyped lambda calculus "already parsed" into an abstract syntax tree (AST); that is, the input to our evaluator will be AST expressions instead of strings.
+But we require additional types to hold values as we evaluate that AST.

 You may have encountered the term [**closure**](https://en.wikipedia.org/wiki/Closure_(computer_programming)) before, but it's a combination of a function and an environment which may include both